AntumMT/mod-sounds/README.md

 A set of free sounds that mods can use.

+As of right now, only sounds from the [default][] mod have been added.

 ### Sound file sources & licensing:

 | Filename               | Author         | License      | Source                    |